earthly/website/blog/_posts/2022-11-19-canary-deployment-in-k8s.md

     Learn how to use canary deployments in Kubernetes to mitigate the risks of application updates and ensure zero downtime for your users.
 This article explains the concept of canary deployments, how they work in Kubernetes, and how to implement them in your CI/CD pipeline.
 last_modified_at: 2023-08-17
 ---
-**In this article, you'll learn the subtleties of Kubernetes canary deployments.
-If you manage these deployments, Earthly can help ensure your build process is consistent and reliable.
-[Discover how](/).**
+**This article explains the subtleties of Kubernetes canary deployments.
+Earthly ensures consistent and reliable build processes for canary deployments.
+[Check it out](/).**

 Has a seemingly harmless update ever caused your application to fail in production?
 [Canary deployments](https://earthly.dev/blog/canary-deployment/), like the proverbial canary in a coal mine, can help you mitigate the chaotic outcomes of such updates that can potentially cause critical downtime.